 - Which settings can be global (just credentials, proxy etc)?
 Limited to just standard settings to also custom settings (fields) added by plugin importer models?

 - How are globals associated (applied) to specific importers?
 Statically?
 Dynamically (part of sync call)?

 - Could this be address with mass update instead?
 For example: update proxy_url on all/filtered set of importers?

-#1 Updated by bmbouter almost 3 years ago
+#1 Updated by bmbouter about 3 years ago

 I don't have opinions on all of these choices, but here are a few first thoughts.